fzyzcjy/flutter_smooth/website/docs/design/intro.md

 * Learn some Flutter internals (such as the Widget, Element, RenderObject, Layer tree and so on)
 * Ask me (for example, in GitHub issue section - I usually reply quickly)
+* If many people are interested, I may write another article as a simplified and shorter version of this chapter

 :::